Peace and Nonviolent Resistance

 Nathan Goodman (New York University, Economics), “Nonviolent Resistance as Polycentric Defense”

 Orthodox rational choice theory models defense as a public good provided optimally by a central state.
 However, this approach abstracts away from the diverse institutions and processes individuals use to provide defense in the actual world.
 To better understand these real-world institutions and processes, we leverage another concept from rational choice theory: polycentricity.A system is characterized as “polycentric” if it features multiple centers of decision-making that can act independently from one another.
 Using historical examples, we show that polycentric networks of activists can maintain nonviolent social movements that successfully provide defense.

-Tony White, “The Healing Power of Awareness: Nonviolence in Thought, Word and Deed”
+Tony White (Binghamton University, Philosophy), “The Healing Power of Awareness: Nonviolence in Thought, Word and Deed”